mzucker/mzucker.github.io/_posts/2017-01-17-still-kicking-around.md

 ![oooh, MS paint, looks totally professional](/html/images/repeatposneg.png){: .center-image}

+The motivation for unearthing this piece was a request from a programmer in the process of assembling his own documentation on the topic, who found it helpful despite its age.

 I had fun going back and rereading it.
 Hope you enjoy it, too!

 [pertut]: /html/perlin-noise-math-faq.html